 Students can minor in one of three tracks: the literature/media/critical thought track, the foreign language track or the global cultures track.
-Literature/Media/Critical Thought Track

-Students are required to complete at least
+Literature|Media|Critical Thought Track Students are required to complete at least 24 units (six courses) as follows:

-24 units (six courses) as follows:
+(2) At least three additional COLT courses in one of the three concentrations.

-- (1) COLT 302 and COLT 303 - (2) At least three additional COLT courses in one of the three concentrations. - (3) At least one additional COLT course in any of the three concentrations.
+(3) At least one additional COLT course in any of the three concentrations.

-No more than one of these courses may be at the 100 or 200 level.
+No more than one of the six courses required for the minor may be at the 100 or 200 level.

 Foreign Language Track

-Students are required to complete at least
+Students are required to complete at least 24 units (six courses) as follows:

-24 units (six courses) as follows:
+(2) At least three additional COLT courses, of which no more than one may be at the 100 or 200 level.

-- (1) COLT 302 and COLT 303 - (2) At least three additional COLT courses, of which no more than one may be at the 100 or 200 level. - (3) At least one course in the literature or culture of a foreign language (other than English), with all readings in that language.
+(3) At least one upper division course in the literature or culture of a foreign language (other than English), with all readings in that language.

 Global Cultures Track

-Students are required to complete at least
+Students are required to complete at least 24 units (six courses) as follows:

-24 units (six courses) as follows:
+(2) At least two additional COLT courses, of which no more than one may be at the 100 or 200 level, to be chosen from the following list: COLT 101, COLT 102, COLT 250, COLT 264, COLT 360, COLT 374, COLT 375, COLT 379, COLT 385, COLT 445, COLT 448, COLT 470, COLT 474

-- (1) COLT 302 and COLT 303 - (2) At least two additional COLT courses, of which no more than one may be at the 100 or 200 level, to be chosen from the following lier.
+(3) At least two other courses in a relevant USC College department to be decided in conjunction with the advisor according to the following guidelines:

-COLT 101, COLT 102, COLT 250, COLT 264, COLT 360, COLT 374, COLT 375, COLT 379, COLT 385, COLT 445, COLT 448, COLT 470, COLT 474
+A. Students may choose a region of the world and take two upper division courses related to that region in relevant departments.

-- (3) At least two other courses in a relevant College department to be decided in conjunction with the advisor according to the following guidelines: - A. Students may choose a region of the world and take two upper-division courses related to that region in relevant departments. - B. Students may choose a national/linguistic tradition and take two upper-division courses related to that tradition in relevant departments.
+B. Students may choose a national/linguistic tradition and take two upper division courses related to that tradition in relevant departments.